IZMEHD/ARoMA/README.md

 **Adding more Zones**
 If you need more zones you can add them in the ARoMA program in Unity.
 In the Hierarchy go to HandUI->HandFollow->ZoneMagazine and copy a exiting zone and then change the number to the next highest value.
 For example, if you have 18 Zones and want to add two more, just coppy Zone_1 two times and cange the names of the new objects to "Zone_19" and "Zone_20".
+If you need less zones just delete the Zone-objects, starting with the the hightes values.

 # Recording & Replay (optional)

-ARoMA automitically records the hand and head movement of the user for all build-steps(exept step 0 and last step(build-complete)).
+ARoMA can record the hand and head movement of the user for all build-steps(exept step 0 and last step(build-complete)).
+If you are not interested you can disable this function in the ARoMA program in Unity.
+In the Hierarchy go to AssemblyDirector->CursorFocus and uncheck the "World Cursor" Script in the Inspector window.

 <p align="center">
   <img src='https://github.com/IZMEHD/ARoMA/blob/main/imgs/Demovisualisation.gif' width=650 >
 </p>

+To get the recorded data and replay them follow the next steps:

 **Step 0: Prerequisites**